BogdanM0103/Discord-Reaction-Bot/README.md

 IMPORTANT!!!!!!

-In order for the bot to work, you have to create a ".env" file inside your project folder where you write this:
+In order for the bot to work, you have to edit the ".env" file inside your project folder where you write this:

 DISCORD_TOKEN={your bot's token}